Find out if you need a boarding animals licence, how to apply, what conditions you need to meet and how to appeal a licensing decision.

-must not be disqualified from any of the following at the time of the application:
+You're not eligible to apply if you're banned from any of the following at the time of application:

 - Keeping an animal boarding establishment

 - Keeping a pet shop under the Pet Animals Act 1951